andreabosisio/ingsw2021-project/README.md

     ```shell
     > java -jar AM65.jar -server
     ```
-  This command can be followed by these arguments:
+  This command can be followed by a desired port that server will be listening on.
-  - **-port**: followed by the desired port;

 - To run it as Client type the following command:
     ```shell